How to lay a DIY concrete patio

 As an investment, concrete patios typically cost less than patios made of brick or natural stone because they are less labour-intensive to install.

-The lower price tag combined with the wide array of patterns and colours available make concrete an economical choice for most budgets.
+The lower price tag combined with the wide array of patterns and colours available make concrete an economical choice for a concrete patio.
 Plus, with the right knowledge and tools, a concrete patio can be tackled as a do-it-yourself project.

 Building your own natural stone patio can be a difficult and costly task, but with concrete the job is easy and affordable.
 Laying a stone patio involves laying each individual piece, but with concrete, it is simply poured and then stamped in sections.
 Not only is installation simpler and more affordable, but stamped concrete patios and walkways are more durable than actual stone, there is no need to worry about loose or cracked pieces.
 Concrete as a building material can be very economical if you can tackle the labour yourself and is still a very solid choice if you are paying for part or all of the physical work as well.